 Science lies at the heart of solving the great challenges facing the world today.

-Columbia’s Faculty of Arts and Sciences is partnering with stakeholders across the university and beyond to commit our world-class resources to urgent, global challenges in climate, health, and innovation.
+Columbia’s Faculty of Arts and Sciences is partnering across the university and beyond to commit our world-class resources to urgent, global challenges in climate, health, and innovation.

 A New Model: Science as Startup